bahadirdogru/bahadirdogru.com/_pages/about.md

 I am grateful to [Emrah](http://www.emrah.com) brother for his posts about debian and some stuffs.
 Having found my explanations on the internet at a time of very late night after my research has been difficult to understand; It was an ”incredible experience“.

-Nowadays i work at [Damla Yayınevi](http://www.damlayayinevi.com.tr) while I continue to improve myself.
+Nowadays i work at a company while I continue to improve myself.

 I would also like to thank Mehmet Kacar, who is a supporter of network information, hardware and system architecture.
 I learned a lot from him about his experience, IT discipline and control.